surgiai/SurgiAI/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on the readme
+- 🔭 I’m currently working on the documentation it just me so beware with me!!